This is part 5 of the Option Payoff Excel Tutorial, which will demonstrate how to draw an option strategy payoff diagram in Excel.

 SIGN(C2)– the +1 or -1 for long or short position – and add

 $I$2*C$2, which besides the direction also contains number of shares and contract size.
 It is just like the end of the formula in cell C9, but this time without the ABS, because we also need the direction.
 Make sure you get the dollar signs right.

 Now we can copy the formula that we have created in cell C12 to all other cells in the C12-F61 range.
 For each of the four legs, we have calculated profit or loss for all 50 points on the chart's X-axis.

-To calculate total P/L for the entire position for each point, copy the formula from cell G9 (sum of the four legs’ P/L) to cells G12-G61 (no adjustments needed in this case).
+To calculate total P/L for the entire position at each point, copy the formula from cell G9 (sum of the four legs' P/L) to cells G12-G61 (no adjustments needed in this case).